davatorium/rofi/doc/rofi.1.markdown

 `-matching` *method*

 Specify the matching algorithm used.
-Current the following methods are supported.
+Currently, the following methods are supported:

 * **normal**: match the int string
 * **regex**: match a regex input